octarisk/octarisk/README.md

 # octarisk
-Financial Risk Measurement in Octave
+Market Risk Measurement in Octave

 This project aims to provide a framework for assessing the market risk of financial portfolios.